 Other Rules on the Ultimate Cutting Diet

 You want to make sure you are keeping your fat intake very low during your high carbohydrate meals.
-This is because insulin serves as a nutrient activator – so when you are consuming your high carbohydrate meals around your workouts you should keep your fat intake at a minimum.
+This is because insulin serves as a nutrient activator.
+When you are consuming your high carbohydrate meals around your workouts, you should keep your fat intake to a minimum.

-Low Insulin Levels for long Periods of Time is the key to burning fat.
-Obviously we are consuming carbohydrates around our workouts – but for the rest of the day we want to consume mostly healthy fats and lean proteins.
-This is the winning combination so you are able to keep your lean muscle mass and burn fat expeditiously.
 You can load up on veggies during these meals as they have a very minimal impact on insulin levels.
 A typical meal during these low insulin meals will be a lean protein such as chicken or fish topped with avocado and a spinach salad with light olive oil.
-This would be an ideal meal that would feed your body everything it needs to maintain lean muscle mass and boost anabolic hormones while keeping insulin at bay!
+This would be an ideal meal that would feed your body everything it needs to maintain lean muscle mass while keeping insulin at bay!

-Perfect post workout shakes are a great way to speed up your muscle sparing and building during this ultimate cutting diet.
-Keep in mind that insulin is highly anabolic following a workout – so after consuming a post workout recovery supplement, we want to consume a shake that consists of a rapid digesting protein source such as whey isolate and a rapid digesting carbohydrate source such as maltodextrin or dextrose.
+Perfect post-workout shakes are a great way to speed up your muscle building during this ultimate cutting diet.
+Keep in mind that insulin is highly anabolic following a workout, so after consuming a post-workout recovery supplement, we want to consume a shake that consists of a fast digesting protein source such as whey isolate and a rapid digesting carbohydrate source such as maltodextrin or dextrose.
 A 2:1 ratio of carbs to protein is ideal.
-For a 200 lb male a shake consisting of 60 grams of carbs to 30 grams of protein would be perfect for recovery!
+For a 200 lb male, a shake consisting of 60 grams of carbs to 30 grams of protein would be perfect for recovery.